Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-John Harrington has an interesting post on the Black Star Rising blog about excuse for shooting for free, and why they're bogus.
+I read an interesting article about excuses for shooting for free and why they’re bogus.
 Most of the excuses are variations on a theme:

-For the most part, I agree with him.
+For the most part, I agree with these points.
 I thought some of his comments were a bit smarmy, such as excuse #7:

 I like my day job in IT, but at night I am passionate about photography.
 I don’t mind self-funding my work because it gives me more creative freedom.

 Guess what, IT guy?
 When India’s night work takes over your day job, don’t call me crying about it.
 Also, don’t bother trying to make a living from your “passion,” because you’re already doing all you can to undermine your chances — as well as everyone else’s.

 The author thinks everyone in IT is a desktop support jockey who will lose his call-center job to outsourcing.
 That shows ignorance of the IT industry in general.

 That doesn’t surprise me, but I am surprised that he thinks we’re all responsible for everyone else’s chances to do business.
 It sounds like he’s blaming the enthusiast for the business problems of “professional” photographers.